pietroalbini/persuade/README.md

 console in every web browser: you just need the PDFs of the slides, and you're good to go!

-Also, Persuade is just a bunch of HTML, CSS and JS files: it doesn't require any web server running, so you can even download the source and use it offline by opening the `index.html`!

 The project is released under the GNU GPLv3+ license.

 ### Try it